-Revered by many as the greatest baseball player of all time, he set career records for home runs, RBI, and bases on balls that have since been broken.
+Revered by many as the greatest baseball player of all time, he set career records for home runs, RBIs, and bases on balls that have since been broken.
+He won 7 World Series Championships, 12 American League home run titles, 6 AL RBI titles and the 1924 AL batting title.
+He played for the New York Yankees from 1920 to 1934 after the Boston Red Sox traded him in exchange for cash.

-When he was seven, his father sent him to St. Mary's Industrial School for Boys, which the police deemed unsuitable for children.
+When he was seven, his father sent him to St. Mary's Industrial School for Boys, where he learned shirt-making and carpentry.

 His record for most home runs in a season was surpassed by New York Yankee outfielder Roger Maris in 1961.